Knya819/Knya819/README.md

 ## Hi there 👋

-I'm Kelly, I'm a data Scientist with an Academic Background in Mathematics and AI.
+My name is Kelly, I'm a data Scientist with an Academic Background in Mathematics and AI.

 <!--